 The version of this file is not compatible with the version of Windows you're running.
 Check your computer's system information to see whether you need an x86 (32-bit) or x64 (64-bit) version of the program, and then contact the software publisher.

 Discontinued Maptech products released prior to 2009 are not compatible with Windows 7/8/10 and will usually not install.
 You will find the version number of Terrain Navigator Pro printed on the disc labeled "Installer"; all versions prior to 8.0 (such as version 7.03, 6.04, etc.) were released prior to 2009 and are not compatible with Windows 7/8/10.
-Fortunately, we provide an inexpensive upgrade ($239) to version 10, which is fully compatible with these operating systems.
+Fortunately, we currently sell and service TNP version 11, which is fully compatible with these operating systems.
 Those with version 8.0 or later, may download patches, etc. to enable installation - although older software versions are not officially supported, and may terminate unexpectedly when used.

 Determining the Version of Terrain Navigator Pro (Installer DVD)In order to understand what steps are required to install Terrain Navigator Pro under Windows 7 (or 8, 10, Vista) please determine the version of the Installer disc you have in your collection.
 This version is printed on the "Installer" disc that accompanied your copy of Terrain Navigator Pro.
 It is not the same as the Edition number that is printed on the Professional USGS Topographic Series map CDs.
 Some popular versions include 8.0, 7.5, 7.03, 6.04, etc. Basically, higher numbers indicate a more recent version (or edition) of the application.